 SAS (Statistical Analytics System), an analytic software tool developed by SAS Institute, facilitates the modification, management, and retrieval of different kinds of data from varied sources.
-It enables the users to perform data management, statistical analysis, business modeling, report writing, quality enhancement, application development, data transformation, data extraction, and a plethora of other operations on collected data.
+It enables the data experts to perform data management, statistical analysis, business modeling, report writing, quality enhancement, application development, data transformation, data extraction, and a plethora of other operations on collected data.

 SAS Interview Questions